dini-ag-kim/avram/specification.md

 [field counter]: #field-counter
 [field occurrence]: #field-occurrence

-A **field identifiers** is a non-empty string that can be used to match fields.
+A **field identifier** is a non-empty string that can be used to match fields.
 The identifier consists of a [tag], optionally followed by

 * the slash (`/`) and a **field occurrence**, being a range of two digits except the single sequence of two digits (`00`),
 * or the small letter x (`x`)  and a **field counter**, being a range of one or two digits (`0`, `0-1`..., `00`, `00-01`..., `98-99`).